When most people hear the word “hospice,” they typically think about the worst — the loss of a loved one.

 Dawn Ward is a nurse at Watauga Medical Center and has used hospice services twice in the last few years from Medi Home.
 Ward lost her brother, Johnny Poss, in May 2018 after he was exposed to Agent Orange and developed cancer.
 Ward said her brother declined fast, and was only with hospice for a month and a half.

 Ward’s mother, Pat Poss, died in February of this year after battling COPD, and received hospice services for two days.

 While each of her family members were with hospice for a short period of time, she said she couldn’t express how amazing the hospice workers were with her loved ones.
 She said Medi Home made her loved ones feel comfortable and cared for.
 Ward said she has often referred people to Medi Home for hospice services.

 “It was so reassuring having the same people and same care help me through a really hard time,” Ward said.
 “I wouldn’t have wanted anybody else to be in there.
 We couldn’t have done it without them.”

-Medi Home does not offer a hospice housing unit, but rather meets people in their home or senior care facility.
-The agency can come evaluate anyone for hospice services, and inquiries can be made to Medi Home at (828) 265-3388.
+Medi Home can come evaluate anyone for hospice services, and inquiries can be made to Medi Home at (828) 265-3388.

-Opening in 1982, Caldwell Hospice is a nonprofit that started offering services in Watauga, Ashe and Avery counties in 2014.
-It was the first hospice agency to offer a free standing in-patient care unit.
-The agency averages about 250 people a day, according to Caviness.
+Opening in 1982, Caldwell Hospice is a nonprofit that started serving in Watauga, Ashe and Avery counties in 2014.
+In addition to meeting clients in their homes, Caldwell Hospice was the first agency to offer a free standing in-patient care unit.

 It has two patient care units with one in Lenoir and one in Hudson, and it helps patients who may have a pain crisis who can’t get it under control at home or who need respite care.
 With respite care, patients can stay for up to five days every 30 days.
 Those who need residential care, who may not have a caregiver at home, can stay in the unit in a residential capacity, Caviness said.